BrianAvant-NOAA/bavant.github.io/_pages/cv.md

 * Flood inundation, watershed, and hydrological fate and transport modeling
 * Geospatial data/model development using open source libraries as well as ArcGIS/QGIS
 * Acquisition, analysis, and management of large hydrologic and geophysical datasets
+* Experience using Docker, Github, and Conda environments
 * Model sensitivity and uncertainty analysis
 * Highly motivated and focused; able to work well individually or within a team